 Let’s hope that the chaos after the disaster dies down within 30 days (or however long you’ve stockpiled food for) and you can return to normal life shopping at the supermarkets.
 But what if it doesn’t?

 How do you plan on eating when the stockpile runs out?

 Good disaster planning requires you to think of the worst case scenario.
 This isn’t being paranoid or pessimistic.
 It is being prepared!

 How are you stockpiling your food?
-Please share your tips in the comments section or join the discussion on our Facebook page.
+Please share your tips in the comments section.